 WPGS sponsors a subscription to NewspaperArchive.com that is accessible on all of the computers in the CLP Pennsylvania Department on the third floor.

 - Free Wi-Fi can be used within any Carnegie Library of Pittsburgh location from any device.

 - PCs are available at all CLP locations with general Internet access.
 All you need is a Library Card.
 If you don’t have a Library Card, get one for free.
 Time limits for public computers may apply if others are waiting to use the computers.

 - Guests can use Library printers for a small fee.
 Print from a Library computer or connect to wireless printing from your laptop.

 Databases available only at CLP computers Include:

-- Sanborn Digital Fire Insurance Maps 1867 - 1970 – Pennsylvania: This resource is only available from within a Carnegie Library of Pittsburgh at present.
+- Sanborn Digital Fire Insurance Maps 1867 - 1970 – Pennsylvania: This resource is only available from within the Carnegie Library of Pittsburgh at present.
 Sanborn fire insurance maps are the most frequently consulted maps in both public and academic libraries.
 The maps provide a wealth of information, such as building outlines, size and shape, windows and doors, street and sidewalk widths, boundaries, and property numbers.
 Plans often include details on construction materials and building use; and also depict pipelines, railroads, wells, water mains, dumps, and other features likely to affect the property's vulnerability to earthquake, fire, and flood.
 Combined with other sources such as city directories, photographs, small-scale maps, census records, genealogies, and statistical data, the Sanborn maps provide an unparalleled picture of life in American towns and cities.

 - HeritageQuest: This resource is available to CLP cardholders only.
 A comprehensive source of information for conducting genealogical and local history research.